Barry Ackerley

-History
+Biography

-Born in Des Moines, Iowa in 1934, Barry Ackerley began his career in the advertising industry selling space for the magazine Better Homes & Gardens.
+Born in Des Moines, Iowa, in 1934, Barry Ackerley began his career in the advertising industry selling space for the magazine Better Homes & Gardens.
 In 1964, he approached a wealthy family in Wichita, Kansas, and asked for their financial assistance in acquiring billboards.
 The family agreed and, as a minority shareholder in the venture, Ackerley purchased billboards in Fresno and Bakersfield, California.
 Over the next four years, Ackerley purchased additional billboards in San Francisco, Oakland, and San Jose, California.

 By 1968, the billboards in northern California had generated enough income to provide Ackerley with the start-up capital he had lacked in New York five years earlier.
 He sold his interest in the venture back to his benefactors and, with a new partner, parlayed the proceeds toward the establishment of an outdoor advertising company, Golden West Outdoor Advertising.
-Golden West, had billboards in Sacramento, California, and in Colorado until 1974, when Ackerley purchased his partner's share in the company then sold the company to Gannett Company.
+Golden West, had billboards in Sacramento, California, and Colorado until 1974, when Ackerley purchased his partner's share in the company and then sold the company to Gannett Company.

 With the money garnered from the sale to Gannett, Ackerley, after a brief return to the Northeast to work for an advertising firm, relocated to Seattle, Washington, in 1975 and purchased Seattle-based Foster & Kleiser from Metromedia Inc. and Obie Outdoor Advertising based in Eugene, Oregon.
 The acquisition of these two outdoor advertising companies formed the beginnings of Ackerley's new company, named Northwest Communications, Inc. in 1975 initially, and renamed Ackerley Communications, Inc. the following year.
 From there the new company would begin to acquire broadcast television stations and radio stations in the early 1980s.
-After mainly transitioning to a broadcast media company, the company would be sold to sold to Clear Channel Communications in 2001 for $1.1 billion.
+After mainly transitioning to a broadcast media company, the company would be sold to Clear Channel Communications in 2001 for $1.1 billion.